w3c/ColorWeb-CG/hdr_html_canvas_element.md

 ### Compositing the HDR `HTMLCanvasElement`

-The compositing behavior of an `HTMLCanvasElement` may be specified using the `configureHighDynamicRange` method.
+The compositing behavior of an `HTMLCanvasElement` may be specified via the `CanvasColorMetadata` attribute of its rendering context.

 #### Default behavior

 This section describes the default compositing behavior for canvas element.
-This is the behavior that happens if `configureHighDynamicRange` is not called, or if is called specifying `'default'` as the mode.
+This is the behavior that happens if the `CanvasColorMetadata` is not set, or if is called specifying `'default'` as the mode.

 In this mode, the `HTMLCanvasElement` will be composited exactly as an `<img>` or `<video>` element with a source in the canvas' color space would be composited.